olizzh0105/review-data-source-analysis/assessment.md

 Amazon has very high business value but lower technical practicality for the proposed recurring ingestion system.

-The data itself could support sophisticated sentiment and product analysis, but reliable long-term collection may require significantly more engineering effort and platform-specific maintenance than other sources.
+The browser-rendered page clearly exposes structured review elements, indicating that the underlying review data is potentially extractable.
+However, the lightweight testing showed that these elements were not consistently present in the HTML returned through basic Python HTTP requests.

+Combined with the substantial variation observed across repeated responses, this creates additional uncertainty for a simple and maintainable recurring workflow based only on `requests` and `BeautifulSoup`.

+A more advanced approach, such as browser rendering or another approved data-access method, may be required before Amazon could be used reliably as a recurring source.

-Therefore, Amazon may be better suited as a future or supplementary data source rather than the initial source used to prototype the ingestion workflow.
+Therefore, Amazon may be better suited as a future or supplementary source rather than the initial source used to prototype the ingestion workflow.

 **Assessment: Low to Medium**